iefdev/junkyard/Linux/md5.md

 MD5
 ===

->_bash script/wrapper for md5sum_
+> _bash script/wrapper for md5sum_

 This is just a _dirty hack_ to get "md5" onboard my Linux machine(s).
-Linux only have "md5sum", and I needed this script to use with "chksum".
+Linux have "md5sum", so as a wrapper &/or to use with other scripts as a layer.

 It doesn't bring all options, but the 3 options are: